tomcarver/Minx/README.md

     ! mutability
     ~ side effects on execution (results = function~ params) ` symbol
-    ¬ specifies a name that should *not* occur in a scope (i.e. to avoid collision)
     @ member-access (person@name)
     # comments
     $ the current scope